 A dentist initially from India, I earned my DDS Degree at XXXX University and have been practicing dentistry for five years, 1.5 here in America.
-Throughout my dental school studies, I becameclearer especially enthralled with every aspect of Endodontics, alleviating pain and discomfort and saving the teeth in question.
+Throughout my dental school studies, I became clearer and especially enthralled with every aspect of Endodontics, alleviating pain and discomfort and saving the teeth.
 After gaining additional experience in dentistry here in the USA, it is even more apparent that I want to give my all to a lifetime specialization in Endodontics.

 I am now at an intermediate level in Spanish.
-Since Christmas Eve a few years ago, I have had an exceptionally keen desire to improvemySpanisho.
-I was alone in the clinic finishing up with my last patient of the day.
-I heard a commotion at the front desk and someone speaking Spanish in an anguished voice.
+Since Christmas Eve a few years ago, I have had an exceptionally keen desire to improve my Spanish.
+I was alone in the clinic finishing up with my last patient.
+I heard a commotion at the front desk and someone speaking Spanish angrily.
 When I stepped out, I saw a lady in her50ss in visible pain, requesting that she be tended to.
-Since it was Christmas eve and already late, the office staff was anxious to leave but prepared the chair.
+Since it was Christmas Eve and already late, the office staff was anxious to leave but prepared the chair.
 I called the babysitter to inquire about my daughter and returnedreturndidk to work.
 The X-Rays revealed extensive pus formation.
 I proceeded to perform RCT after explaining the situation to the patient.
 I removed caries, obtained access and extirpated the pulp, drained the pus, irrigated the canal with sodium hypochlorite solution, and allowed it to dry.
 I placed calcium hydroxide medicaments inside the channel.
-I prescribed antibiotics and painkillers and asked her to return after a week for follow-up and continued RCT.
+I prescribed antibiotics and painkillers and asked her to return after a week for a follow-up and continued RCT.
 The shocking and memorable part about this treatment was that I did the whole thing in Spanish, my first time without a translator.

 I love how almost every patient brings a new situation or a novel challenge.
-I have always approached each one as an opportunity to do my best at providing the finest care possible and improving myself.
+I have always approached each one as an opportunity to provide the best care possible and improve myself.
 The daily novelty and challenges excite me the most about dentistry, particularly Endodontics.
 I see my never-ending quest for constant self/professional improvement as intrinsic to my identity.
 Protecting and preserving tooth structure stands at the center of my world.
 I even dream about it at night.

 I appreciate your consideration of my application for a residency position in Endodontics.